rancher/docs/content/rancher/v2.x/en/troubleshooting/kubernetes-components/_index.md

 * Check connectivity on port TCP/2379

+Command when no internal address is configured on the host:
 ```
 for endpoint in $(docker exec etcd /bin/sh -c "etcdctl member list | cut -d, -f5"); do
   echo "Validating connection to ${endpoint}/health";